rocwg/note-kotlin/docs/tool-kotlin/05-Programming-with-lambdas.md

 In Kotlin, you can often use function types to express behavior where you would otherwise have to use a functional interface.
 In Chapter 11, we’ll see a way to give more expressive names to function types in Kotlin through type aliases.

 However, there may be a few cases where you want to be more explicit in your code.
-By declaring a fun interface in Kotlin, you can define your own functional interfaces.
+By declaring a `fun interface` in Kotlin, you can define your own functional interfaces.

 Functional interfaces in Kotlin contain exactly one abstract method, but can also contain several additional non-abstract methods.
 This can help you express more complex constructs which you couldn’t fit into a function type’s signature.

-In this example, you define a functional interface called IntCondition with an abstract method check.
-You define an additional, non-abstract method called checkString, which invokes check after converting its parameter to an integer.
-Like with Java SAMs, you use the SAM constructor to instantiate the interface with a lambda that specifies the implementation of check:
+In this example, you define a functional interface called `IntCondition` with an abstract method `check`.
+You define an additional, non-abstract method called `checkString`, which invokes check after converting its parameter to an integer.
+Like with Java SAMs, you use the SAM constructor to instantiate the interface with a lambda that specifies the implementation of `check`:

-Listing 5.14.
+::: info Listing 5.14.
 A functional interface in Kotlin contains exactly one abstract method, but may contain additional non-abstract methods.

 ```kotlin
 fun interface IntCondition {